koenrh/actions/README.md

 # GitHub actions

-Some GitHub actions that I use in my projects.
+A collection of GitHub actions that I use in my projects.

 ## Actions

-### eslint
+### ESLint

-JavaScript linter.
+ESLint is a JavaScript linter.

+### RuboCop

+RuboCop is a Ruby static code analyzer and code formatter.